CyberMyke/Photography-Full-Stack-Development-Showcase/content/pages/index.md

       type: TitleBlock
     subtitle: 'Learning, Building, and Documenting'
     items:
-      - title: Feature Item One
+      - title: The mess has order
-        tagline: This is the tagline
+        tagline: 'This was just a doodle '
-        subtitle: This is the item subtitle
+        subtitle: 15 hours
         text: |
-          Follow the tutorial to build your first Netlify Create site.
+          Cleaning my desktop and i thought it might look cool
         image:
           url: /images/website-0.jpeg
           altText: Placeholder Image